Kyffin Simpson Bio

 Early Career (2020–2021)

-In 2022, Simpson signed a multi-year development deal with Chip Ganassi Racing and competed in Indy Lights with TJ Speed Motorsports before moving to HMD Motorsports.
-He finished ninth in the standings, with his best results including fifth-place finishes at Barber and Detroit.
+In 2022, Simpson signed a multi-year development deal with Chip Ganassi Racing while stepping up to Indy Lights with TJ Speed Motorsports alongside James Roe Jr. After eight rounds, he switched to HMD Motorsports and closed the year ninth in the standings, with a best finish of fifth at Barber Motorsports Park and the Detroit round.
+The move to HMD brought immediate improvement in consistency and pace.

 Driving Style and Strengths